Instawork/hyperview/docs/reference_modifier.md

 ```

 In the example above, when touching the button, the `<view>` element will get the "pressed" state.
 The "pressed" style modifier will kick in, changing the color of the `<view>` to "#AAA".
 However, the "pressed" state will also apply to the child `<text>` element.
 Since the text element's style rule also has a "pressed" modifier, then the text color will change to red.

+Keep in mind that `pressed` styles will only have any effect when an element is actually pressable, that is, when the element has some kind of behavior attached to it via an `href` and other behavior attributes.

 ## Structure